alicev97/BinarySearchTree/readme.md

 - ##### balance

   this function balance an existing tree by copying all the pairs(key, value) into a vector in ascending order according with the value of the keys, cleaning the tree itself and then rebuilding it by calling $\textit{rebuild_from_vector}$.
-This one is a recursive function that, given a vector, a starting point and an end point, calls the $\textit{insert}$ on the midpoint and then call itself two times: one on the elements of the vector before the midpoint and one on the element after it.
+This one is a recursive function that, given a vector, a starting point and an end point, calls the $\textit{insert}$ on the midpoint and then call itself two times: one on the elements of the vector before the midpoint and one on the elements after it.

 - ##### begin